mrpaulphan/idm250/_instructor_materials/docs/troubleshooting.md

 - Manually check if your new changes are on your server.
 You can do this by going to `Appearance > Editor` and click `Theme Functions` and check if your changes are there.

 ## The response is not a valid json / Missing category panel
 - Make sure your functions.php does not contain white spaces.

+## My images are not loading on production
+- Make sure you've pushed your code to github and your code is deployed to your server.
+- Check the file path of the image when inspecting the code, is it correct?
+- If you exported your database locally and imported it to production, you'll have to reupload your assets on production.
+Files in the media library to not get exported when you export your database.
+Only the file path is exported.
+So you need to make sure the files are on your production server.